The Smart Export Guarantee: explained

 First, you need to contact an SEG licensee that offers export tariffs in your area and fill out their SEG application form.

-The SEG licensee will ask you for documents to ensure that your solar PV system meets the SEG requirements for eligibility (see above) - this includes having a smart meter installed and a valid MCS certificate.
+The SEG licensee will ask you for documents to ensure that your solar PV system meets the SEG requirements for eligibility (see above) - this includes having a smart meter installed and a valid Flexi-Orb or MCS certificate.

 Once you’ve submitted your application, the licensee will apply to the Distribution Network Operator (DNO) for a unique export Meter Point Administration Number (MPAN), if your supply doesn’t already have one.